 This ready-to-serve food has been formulated by veterinary nutritionists to ensure maximum health benefits for your dog.
 It’s shipped frozen and can be kept frozen for up to a year, but it should be consumed within 3 days of thawing.
 Although it retails for a premium price, this food is nutrient-dense and will help support a healthy weight when fed as directed.

-The Purina Pro Plan Focus Sensitive Skin & Stomach wet food is our vet’s choice controlled sodium dog food.
+The Purina Pro Plan Focus Sensitive Skin & Stomach wet food is our sensitive skin wet food choice controlled sodium dog food.
 This food contains around 50 milligrams per 100 calories of food, making it a moderate sodium option.

 It’s a good option for dogs with digestive and skin sensitivities, and it’s free of common allergens, like chicken and beef.
 It’s a good source of omega fatty acids for skin, coat, heart, and joint health.
 This is a highly palatable food option, and it contains rice as a gentle but nutrient-rich grain.
 If you’re feeding this as a sole food source for your dog, it’s likely to become expensive quite quickly.